Current issues and what the World Food Programme is doing

 In this PRRO component, WFP is using its expertise in emergency preparedness and disaster risk management to augment resilience-building in Karamoja and to develop national and sub-national capabilities.

-WFP provides technical assistance, and policy and planning advice to support the Office of the Prime Minister’s efforts to decentralise disaster risk preparedness and response.
+WFP provides technical assistance, and policy and planning advice to support the Office of the Prime Minister’s efforts to decentralize disaster risk preparedness and response.
 Under the Karamoja resilience framework, WFP supports local governments in updating and implementing their emergency response plans.
 The Karamoja model will be the basis for adoption and training in other regions of Uganda from 2016 onwards.

 Agriculture and market support